-WebCitz helps small businesses and emerging enterprises dominate search results for competitive keywords.
-We specialize in ranking for highly complex search phrases and managing thousands of landing pages.
+WebCitz helps small businesses and emerging enterprises dominate search results.
+We specialize in ranking for highly competitive search phrases like "shopify seo experts", and managing enterprise solutions with thousands of landing pages.

 WebCitz is a long-term Shopify SEO agency specializing in optimizing Shopify websites.
 We typically help Shopify website owners optimize their search results for both local and national exposure.
 The SEO packages we recommend will depend on your target market being local or national, as well as the competition across your target phrases.
 Before we start any serious content building or inbound linking, we like to make sure your Shopify website is mobile-friendly, fast loading and has clear conversion paths.
 Without a solid framework in place, your Shopify website will be doomed from the start since you'll just spend money to bring people to a poor-quality website.
 After the initial Shopify SEO work is complete, we start working to improve content, page structure, internal linking and a wide-range of other factors.
 The SEO industry isn't lacking in individuals and companies claiming to be experts in search engine optimization, but you likely found our website from a Google search result.
 It is also quite possible you aren't even located in the same city as our company, even though we are a 100% USA-based company that doesn't outsource.
 The same way we were able to capture your interest in our Shopify SEO services is how we will help you capture your own potential customers.
 If it works for us, we can make it work for you!